Elizabeth Christ Trump

-Elisabeth Trump (/de/; October 10, 1880 – June 6, 1966) was a German and American businesswoman.
+Elizabeth Christ Trump ((Note: /de/; English pronunciation: /kɹɪst/, rhyming with "fist".)
+October 10, 1880 – June 6, 1966) was a German and American businesswoman.
 In 1902, she married Frederick Trump, who died in 1918.
 After his death, she co-founded the real estate development company E. Trump & Son with their son, Fred, to manage and increase their real estate holdings.
 Through Fred, she was the paternal grandmother of Donald Trump, the 45th and 47th president of the United States.

 Early life

 Elisabeth Christ was born in Kallstadt, Kingdom of Bavaria, German Empire, the daughter of Philipp Christ and Anna Maria (née Anthon).
 The family owned a small vineyard.
 However, the income provided by that was not adequate to meet their needs, and Philipp Christ worked as a tinker repairing and polishing old utensils and selling pots and pans.
 He ran his trade from his house on Freinsheimer Strasse in Kallstadt, which was just across the street from the home of Katharina Trump, an elderly widow who lived with her six children, including Frederick.